kevinwo/Listy/README.md

 ## Why another to-do app?

-There are a number of VIPER architecture examples in the wild, but I had not come across something that shows how VIPER can be applied in a DRY fashion across multiple platforms.
-Therefore, I decided to put together and share the way I code in the form of a to-do app.
+I wanted to demonstrate an implementation of [VIPER architecture](https://www.objc.io/issues/13-architecture/viper/) in a cross-platform scenario.
+There are many VIPER architecture examples in the wild, but I haven't seen any that tackle code reusability.
+Hence, the birth of Listy, a to-do app that will run on any fruit-labled device.

-## Apps
+## Project Structure & Features

+The following is a brief breakdown of how I structured my Xcode project, labeled by scheme name:

+### App Targets

-### Listy iOS
+#### Listy iOS

-This is the main iOS app target, consisting of list and edit views for lists and tasks.
+To-do'ing from your iPhone and iPad; iOS 12+

-### Listy tvOS
+#### Listy tvOS

-This is the main tvOS app target, consisting of list and edit views for lists and tasks.
+Manage to-dos from the comfort of couch and television; tvOS 12+

-### Listy watchOS
+#### Listy watchOS

-This is the main watchOS app target, consisting of list and edit views for lists and tasks.
+To-dos on your wrist; watchOS 5.1+

-### Listy macOS
+#### Listy macOS

-This is the main macOS app target, consisting of list and edit views for lists and tasks.
+To-dos on your Mac.

 ⚠️ I am not a macOS developer.
-Please go gentle on feedback! 🙏
+Please go gentle on UI/UX feedback! 🙏

-## Internal Frameworks
+### Supporting Frameworks

+The frameworks are shared code connected to platform-specific implementations of Cocoa Touch frameworks internal to the project

 ### ListyUI

-This framework provides most of the UIKit-driven functionality, with fun things like reusable collection-based data sources which you can use across different platforms.
+ListyUI provides reusable UIKit-driven functionality.

+- [x] List and task views
+- [x] Table view data sources and delegates
+- [x] Error alert presentation
+- [x] View controller presentation

 ### ListyKit

-This framework provides Foundation-driven functionality, and should be usable on iOS, tvOS, watchOS, macOS, anywhere!
+ListyKit provides reusable Foundation-driven functionality.

+- [x] List and task presenters and interactors
+- [x] Entity models and persistence
+- [x] Error handling and view routing protocols

-## Install
+## Setup

-You should just be able to git clone this repository, build, and run/test!
+- Clone this repository.
+- Build for any app scheme in the Listy.xcodeproj.
+- Run and enjoy.

 ## License